 Practical advice for spawn hunters: equip Owl during night sessions, keep movement speed pets like Bunny in a spare slot for travel, and stay near the center of the map where spawns are most visible.
 When a high value spawn appears, prioritize reaching it immediately over any other activity, because the countdown timer is short and other players will be racing for the same pet.

-Grow a Garden 2 has 16 pets as of July 2026: Frog (Common), Bunny (Common), Owl (Uncommon), Deer (Rare), Turtle (Rare), Robin (Legendary), Bee (Legendary), Bear (Mythic), Golden Dragonfly (Mythic), Unicorn (Mythic), Monkey (Mythic, UNVERIFIED), Raccoon (Super), Ice Serpent (Super, UNRELEASED) and Black Dragon (Super, UNRELEASED).
+Grow a Garden 2 has 25 pets as of August 6, 2026.
+The 17 main garden pets are: Frog (Common), Bunny (Common), Owl (Uncommon), Deer (Rare), Turtle (Rare), Robin (Legendary), Bee (Legendary), Butterfly (Legendary), Firefly (Mythic), Monkey (Mythic), Bear (Mythic), Bald Eagle (Mythic), Golden Dragonfly (Mythic), Unicorn (Mythic), Raccoon (Super), Black Dragon (Super, Guild Rewards), and Ice Serpent (Super, Guild Rewards).
+The 8 Fall Harvest event pets are: Dog (Uncommon), Turkey (Rare), Hedgehog (Rare), Squirrel (Legendary), Swan (Legendary), Wolf (Mythic), Fox (Mythic), and Shadow Dragon (Super).
 Each pet has a unique ability that affects crop growth, mutations, defense, or utility.

 Pets in Grow a Garden 2 come from three sources.
 First, map spawns appear on a countdown timer and must be bought with Sheckles before they expire.
-Second, Common Eggs and Epic Eggs can be purchased and hatch immediately on placement.
+Second, Common Eggs can be obtained via Guild Rewards and hatch immediately on placement.
 Third, Guild Rewards and the Auctioneer periodically offer Common Eggs, Big Eggs, Rainbow Eggs, and occasionally variant pets directly.
 There is no player-to-player trading system in GAG2 as of July 2026.

-The Raccoon is the rarest obtainable pet from an egg, with a 0.24 percent hatch rate from the Common Egg, which works out to roughly 1 in 417 eggs.
-The Huge variant of any pet is rarer still at 1 in 1000 per spawn, making a Huge Golden Dragonfly or Huge Unicorn effectively the rarest variant in the game.
-The rarest possible combination is a Rainbow Huge pet, which requires both Rainbow Moon timing and the 1 in 1000 Huge roll, producing odds of roughly 1 in 50,000 spawns during the event window.
+The Raccoon is the rarest obtainable pet from an egg, with a 0.2 percent hatch rate from the Common Egg, which works out to roughly 1 in 500 eggs.
+The Mega variant of any pet is rarer still at 1 in 1000 per spawn, making a Mega Golden Dragonfly or Mega Unicorn effectively the rarest variant in the game.
+The rarest possible combination is a Rainbow Mega pet, which requires both Rainbow Moon timing and the 1 in 1000 Mega roll, producing odds of roughly 1 in 50,000 spawns during the event window.

 The best pet depends on your goal.
 Golden Dragonfly is best for Gold mutations because it doubles the Gold chance.
 Unicorn is best for Rainbow mutations because it doubles the Rainbow chance.
 Bee is the best active defense pet because it patrols and attacks intruders.
 Bear is the best contact defense pet.
 Deer is the best AFK farming pet because it speeds up plant growth by 10 percent.
 Raccoon is the best offensive pet because it steals fruit from other gardens.
 There is no single best pet, only best pets per use case.

-Big pets have a 1 in 50 chance per spawn or hatch, which is 2 percent, and they double the pet's ability effect.
-Huge pets have a 1 in 1000 chance per spawn or hatch, which is 0.1 percent, and they triple the pet's ability effect.
-A Huge pet is 20 times rarer than a Big pet of the same species, and the expected Sheckle cost scales accordingly.
-Use the Big and Huge Variant Calculator on this page to project the cost for any specific pet.
+Big pets have a 1 in 50 chance per spawn or hatch (2 percent) and double the pet's ability effect.
+Mega pets have a 1 in 1000 chance per spawn or hatch (0.1 percent) and triple the ability effect.
+A Mega pet is 20 times rarer than a Big pet.
+Confirmed variant multipliers: Normal x1, Rainbow x1.25, Big x2, Big Rainbow x2.5, Mega x3, Mega Rainbow x3.75.
+Use the Big and Mega Variant Calculator on this page to project the cost for any specific pet.